-Think about why you need a human resources consultant and what you need or want to accomplish by working with one.
-Chances are your reasons will fit into one of the general situations listed above, but your exact goals will probably be a bit more varied, whether you need to improve how you approach pay communication or level up your volunteer management strategy.
+Think about why you need an HR consultant and what you want to accomplish through your partnership.
+Chances are your reasons will fit into one of the situations listed above, but your exact goals may differ.

-Clearly defining your goals and needs (or at least having a clear sense of what you need to accomplish) will go a long way to both help you find the perfect partner and streamline their job later on.
+Clearly defining your goals and needs (or at least having a clear sense of what you need to accomplish) will go a long way to helping you find the perfect partner and streamlining their job later on.

 2. Meet with your nonprofit’s board and outline guidelines.

-In order to get started hiring an HR consultant, you need to ensure your leadership is on the same page as the rest of your team.
-Make sure you discuss the plan with all board members to ensure everyone aligns on the need to hire a consultant and your goals for working with one.
+Ensure your leadership is on the same page as the rest of your team.
+Discuss your plan with all board members to ensure everyone understands the need to hire a consultant and your goals for working with one.
 This way, there’s no confusion, time wasted, or future pushback.

-When you meet with your board members, this is also a good time to outline some key guidelines to follow in your search for an HR consultant.
-This should include a general budget or maximum cost you will pay, a target start date for services, and a general timeframe for the entire engagement.
+When you meet with your board members, it’s also a good time to outline key guidelines for your HR consultant search.
+These should include a general budget, target start date for services, and general timeframe for the entire engagement.
 With these guidelines laid out, you can approach your initial candidate research more intentionally.

 3. Build a hiring team.

 Getting multiple perspectives on potential HR consultants will help you find the best fit.
-Many organizations create hiring teams or committees to focus more directly on this effort.
+Many organizations create hiring teams or committees to focus more directly on this.
 Hiring teams are also useful for delegating tasks, like who should research candidates and who should review proposals.

-Your team should consist of leaders in your organization plus any staff members that will be working directly with the consultant, like existing HR staff.
-If your consultant is helping you build your organization’s first human resources department, the staff member who will lead future HR tasks should be included.
+Your team should consist of leaders in your organization plus staff members who will work directly with the consultant, such as existing HR staff.
+If your consultant is helping build your organization’s first HR department, the staff member who will lead future HR tasks should be included.

 4. Conduct research.

 Start searching online for top nonprofit consultants.
 There are plenty of useful resources out there that explain top consultants and their specialties (like our guide to compensation consultants).
-Most human resources consultants don’t necessarily specialize in working with nonprofits, so determine in advance if you want a partner with experience primarily in the nonprofit sector.
+Most HR consultants don’t specialize in working with nonprofits, so determine in advance if you want a partner with experience primarily in the nonprofit sector.

 Don’t forget to reach out to your colleagues and contacts in other organizations, too.
-If you know another organization that has worked with a nonprofit human resources consultant, ask them about their experience.
+If you know another organization that has worked with a nonprofit HR consultant, ask them about their experience.
 They’ll most likely have recommendations and insights to share.

 5. Draft an RFP.

 With your hiring team, work on drafting a request for proposal (RFP) for a human resources consultant.
-An RFP effectively communicates your organization’s exact HR needs and goals.
-This way, you can ask each HR consultant candidate for their proposal in an easy-to-digest and fully-standardized format.
+An RFP communicates your organization’s HR needs and goals.
+This way, you can ask each HR consultant candidate for their proposal in an easy-to-digest and fully standardized format.

 Your RFP will depend on your organization’s unique situation, but there are a few common points that are crucial to include.
-In order to yield the best results, consider the following elements:
+To yield the best results, consider the following elements: